mohamedfaisa1/FSJ-Migration-Simulation/README.md

 # FSJ-Migration-Simulation
-Simulating the Evolution of Neutral Genetic Diversity in the FSJ via Varying Migratory Schemes and Rates
+Simulating the Evolution of Neutral Genetic Diversity in the Federally Threatened Florida Scrub-Jay via Varying Migratory Schemes and Rates